fishyer/some-stars/README.md

 *   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
 It's a ChatGPT for your bookmarks.
 Import tweets or save websites and content using the chrome extension.

 *   [labring/sealos](https://github.com/labring/sealos) - Sealos is a production-ready Kubernetes distribution that provides a one-stop solution for both public and private cloud.
-You can run any Docker image on sealos, start high availability databases like mysql/pgsql/redis/mongo, develop backend applications using node.js serverless
+You can run any Docker image on sealos, start high availability databases like mysql/pgsql/redis/mongo, develop backend applications using any Programming language

 *   [niudai/VSCode-Zhihu](https://github.com/niudai/VSCode-Zhihu) - Zhihu extension built on vscode.